byzer-org/byzer-doc/byzer-notebook/en-us/introduction/notebook_intro.md

 ### About Byzer Community

 Byzer is a new and dynamic open source project, its predecessor is MLSQL.
-In the Byzer community, we will build a collection of applications such as Byzer Notebook, Kolo Runtime engine, Kolo runtime extension, Kolo vscode extension, etc. around the Kolo language.
+In the Byzer community, we will build a collection of applications such as Byzer Notebook, Byzer Runtime engine, Byzer runtime extension, Byzer vscode extension, etc. around the Byzer language.

 Data developers are welcome to join and build a community ecosystem.